Starting points for every journalist

 3. Notice patterns.
 Track which pitches get accepted and rejected.
 Notice which frames your editors favour.
 This awareness helps you navigate your context more effectively.

 4. Have strategic conversations.
 When the moment is right, question defaults with editors.
-Frame suggestions around strengthening journalistic goals: "I'd like to try leading with what people affected are experiencing – I think that gives readers a fuller and more accurate picture."
+Frame suggestions around strengthening journalistic goals: "This story is currently structured around the minister's announcement.
+I'd like to try leading with what the people affected are experiencing and what they say they need – I think that gives readers a fuller and more accurate picture, and it's more likely to build genuine engagement with the issue.
+Can we experiment?".

 6. Find others.
 Colleagues in your newsroom or professional network might be wrestling with the same questions – connecting with each other helps.